bartbartelds/obsidian-writing/Outline.md

 Some people can work a job, but for those who are down in social credit, most careers on the straight and narrow are closed off forever.
 (Credit card / credit rating agencies have taken over personal screening in combination with a China-esque system of public monitoring - widening the gap between rich and poor, and creating a large underclass of people who will work for next to nothing in order to stay afloat.)

 Philomena - Phi for short - is a private investigator.
 That's what she tells herself.
 She could also be called a gun for hire, or a thief.
 She will generally do what she needs to, to stay afloat.
-She was orphaned during the flood of '81, when an oceanic tremor caused a tidal wave that wiped out a large swathe of the Connecticut Sprawl
+She was orphaned during the flood of '81, when an oceanic tremor caused a tidal wave that wiped out a large swathe of the Connecticut Sprawl.
+The belongings she could rescue from the apartment where she was raised, are stacked in hastily packed boxed, piled unstable towers in the back room of her office, surrounding a rickety stretcher and .
+She's not supposed to live there, but she is.
+The landlord is magnanimous, as long as she pays on time and lets him hang on to the illusion of having a shot.